BODY LIFT

 RISKS AND SAFETY

-The decision to have an abdominoplasty is extremely personal.
+The decision to have an body lift is extremely personal.
 You’ll have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
 You will be asked to sign consent forms to ensure that you fully understand the procedure and any risks.

 Possible risks of body lift surgery include